NageshkumarA/diligince-home-launch/frontend-analysis.md

 ## Technical Architecture Summary

-This comprehensive frontend analysis provides a complete blueprint for developing a robust Node.js backend with Express.js and MongoDB that supports all aspects of the Diligence.ai platform.
+This comprehensive frontend analysis provides a complete blueprint for developing a robust Node.js backend with Express.js and MongoDB that supports all aspects of the Diligince.ai platform.
 The analysis covers:

 ### Complete Coverage Statistics
 - **50+ Pages** across all user types, public areas, and admin functions